Dani Harmer: Personal life

 On 28 June 2016, Harmer gave birth to her daughter, Avarie-Belle Betsy Rachel Brough.
-In August 2021, Harmer and her partner Simon Brough announced that she is pregnant with their second child.
+In August 2021, Harmer and her partner Simon Brough announced that she was pregnant with their second child.
 On 7 February 2022, Harmer gave birth to her son, Rowan León James Brough.

 Harmer made a political remark in 2019 after filming a video where she adapted her Tracy Beaker line into "Bog off Tories!"
 She expressed her support for the Labour Party through a tweet stating: "Off to vote Labour."
+She has expressed support for transgender people on social media app Threads.